adriancm93/website/content/home/experience.md

   description = """
   Responsibilities:

-  * Developing and testing a task bot to automate business processes aimed to increase productivity and reduce costs
+  * Developing and testing bots to automate business processes anticipated to increase productivity and reduce costs
-  * Utilizing a Feed Forward and LSTM Neural Network algorithms to forecast accounts while supporting the Strategic Outlook of FedEx Services IT
+  * Utilizing Feed Forward and LSTM Neural Network algorithms to forecast accounts while supporting the company’s Strategic Outlook for the next three fiscal years.
+Insight was obtained and presented to a leadership team
-  * Improving forecasting accuracy by 8% compared to previous methodology
+  * Improved forecasting accuracy for multiple accounts by 8% compared to the previous methodology
 """

 [[experience]]